PaulChu756/PaulChu756/README.md

 Software Developer
 ------------------

-My name is Paul Chu, a recent Computer Science graduate from the University of Louisiana at Lafayette with a five-year background in the creative field.
+My name is Paul Chu, a Computer Science graduate from the University of Louisiana at Lafayette with a five-year background in the creative field.
 This unique combination of experiences has shaped my innovative approach to software development.

+I am currently working as a Jr. Web Designer/Developer at Comit Developers, where I develop and maintain responsive websites using HTML, CSS, JavaScript, jQuery, and WordPress.
+My focus is on implementing SEO best practices and optimizing performance and accessibility to enhance client web presence and user engagement.

-Currently, I am working on an aviation safety project, transforming a web application into a mobile app using Capacitor.
-My goal is to enhance functionality and user experience, leveraging my creative and technical skills to make impactful contributions to the aviation industry.
+Previously, I worked on an aviation safety project, transforming a web application into a mobile app using Capacitor.
+My goal was to enhance functionality and user experience, leveraging my creative and technical skills to make impactful contributions to the aviation industry.

+I am passionate about leveraging my skills to make meaningful contributions to the tech industry and am always eager to learn new technologies and best practices.

 * 🌍  I'm based in Lafayette, Louisiana
 * ✉️  You can contact me at [paulchu756@gmail.com](mailto:paulchu756@gmail.com)
-* 🚀  I'm currently working on [SOAR](http://www.soarup.app)
+* 🚀  I'm currently working on [Comit Developers](comitdevelopers.com)
 * 🧠  I'm learning React

 ### Skills